gaorlov/deserializer/README.md

 ### Deserializer functions

 #### from_params
-`MyDesrializer.from_params(params)` created the json that your AR model will then consume.
+`MyDeserializer.from_params(params)` created the json that your AR model will then consume.
 ```ruby
 @review = DishReview.new( MyApi::V1::DishReviewDeserailzer.from_params(params) )
 ```